vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     We might need to define an equivalent to `zx_port_cancel()`.

+Handle-closing: operations when all references or handles to an object are dropped:

+*   MBO: An MBO is freed when all references to it have been dropped.

+    Closing all the handles to an MBO only causes the MBO to be freed if there are no other references to the MBO from a MsgQueue or a CMH.
+If the handles to an MBO are closed while the MBO is enqueued as a request on a MsgQueue, the MBO remains in the MsgQueue, and it can still be read into a CMH and sent as a reply, but it will be freed when `zx_msgqueue_read()` returns the MBO to the `owned_by_caller` state.

+    This means it is possible to do a "send and forget" with an MBO: that is, send the MBO as a request message, but close the MBO handle and ignore any replies.

+*   CMH: If a CMH is closed while it holds a reference to an MBO, the system will send an automatic reply on the MBO: It will replace the MBO's contents with a default reply message and send the MBO as a reply (as if `zx_cmh_send_reply()` was called).

+    This means that if a callee process crashes in the middle of processing a request from a caller, the caller will not be left waiting for a reply message indefinitely.

+*   MsgQueue: If all the handles to a MsgQueue are closed while its queue contains MBOs in the state `enqueued_as_request`, the system will send automatic replies on these MBOs (as described above for closing CMHs).
+This does not apply to MBOs in the state `enqueued_as_reply` because these are already replies.

+    Similarly, a channel might be set to redirect to a MsgQueue that later becomes unreadable when all the handles to that MsgQueue are closed.
+In this case, any MBOs sent to that channel will receive automatic replies.

 ## State for each object type

 This section gives a summary of the state that is stored by each of